infinohq/Fake-Apache-Log-Generator/README.md

 ## Generating Fake logs for Infino

+* Make sure the dependencies are installed `pip install -r requirements.txt`
-Just run command: `python apache-fake-log-gen.py -n 0 &> my-apache.log &`.
+* Just run command: `python apache-fake-log-gen.py -n 0 &> my-apache.log &`.
 Monitor the size of `my-apache.log` and kill the process when enough is generated.

 ## Basic Usage